 This may not be considered willful and wanton disregard for the safety of others.

 The prosecution must prove that you possessed or demonstrated an awareness that your actions presented a substantial and unjustifiable risk of injury or damage.

-Can I get out of having to go to jail in a speed enhancement case?
+Can I get out of having to go to jail if convicted of DUI with a speed enhancement?

 No, The judge in your case is mandated to give you a jail term if the speed enhancement charge is proven in your case.

 What if I don’t think there is enough evidence to prove the speed enhancement charge in my case?